Skip to main content

 Joint Committee criteria does not apply to Employment Tax returns or refundable credits.

 2. All refunds from source years open with respect to the statute of limitations need to be considered in determining the jurisdictional amount.
-For example, if tentative refunds added together exceed $2 million ($5 million for C Corporations), both the source years and tentative refund years will be reported.
-This is true if none, one, or all, of the separate tentative refunds exceed $2 million ($5 million for C Corporations).
+For example, if tentative refunds added together exceed the amounts outlined in IRM 21.5.3-2, Examination Criteria (CAT-A) – General, both the source years and tentative refund years will be reported.
+This is true if none, one, or all, of the separate tentative refunds exceed the outlined thresholds.

 3. Classifiers must be aware that refunds meeting Joint Committee criteria require special processing.
 Generally, IRC 6405 requires the submission of reports by the IRS to the Joint Committee on Taxation.